-We implement safety constraints by designing a collision resolution mechanism based on meaningful and practical safety definitions.
-As shown in Figure \ref{fig_action_execution_model}, collisions in the multi-agent setting are classified into three types: (1) agent-obstacle collisions, (2) cooperative agent-agent collisions, and (3) competitive agent-adversary collisions.
-Agent-obstacle collisions are common in single and multiple agent systems, where only one of the two colliding objects is the decision-maker that should be held responsible.
+In detail, we implement the safety constraints in MAS by designing a collision resolution mechanism based on meaningful and practical safety definitions.
+As shown in Figure \ref{fig_conflict_type} and \ref{fig_action_execution_model}, collisions in the general multi-agent setting are classified into three types: (1) agent-obstacle collisions, (2) cooperative agent-agent collisions, and (3) competitive agent-adversary collisions.
+Agent-obstacle collisions are common in single and multiple agent systems, where only one of the two colliding objects is the decision-maker that should be responsible.
 Collisions between cooperative agents are not hostile and arise from conflicts of interest during cooperation, where both sides are accountable.
-In contrast, competitive agent-adversary collisions may be intentional from one side and unexpected from the other, where the reward strategy depends on the give case.
-Furthermore, we consider three outcomes for any collision: (1) reach (target) and disappear, (2) reach (target) and alive, and (3) bounce back (stay put) and alive.
+In contrast, competitive agent-adversary collisions may be intentional from one side and unexpected from the other, where the reward strategy depends on the given case.
+Furthermore, we consider three outcomes for each collision: (1) reach (target) and disappear, (2) reach (target) and alive, and (3) bounce back (stay put) and alive.
 These collision types, outcomes, and resultant reward strategies form the collision resolution mechanism that satisfies the safety requirements of different scenarios in Table \ref{tbl_collision_mechanism}.